-Lahoon moved his limbs, slowly, aimlessly, like a sea anemone.
+Lahoon moved his limbs with the aimless air of a sea anemone.
 The silky ships rocked gently on the waves.
-He let his susurrations float along with them.
-"To be a shinn."
+Lahoon breathed over them like a wind god whispering to the sailors.
+"To be a shinn . . . "

 He raised a hand to watch sparkling drops fall from his fingers.

-"To have hardly any continuity at all.
-No steady, independent form of existence.
+"What does it mean to have hardly any continuity at all, no steady, independent form of existence?
 To become whatever the situation calls you to be.
-To respond to everything, to everyone around you, and embody what is."
+To respond to everything and everyone around you, and embody what is."

-Iridescent bubbles drifted over their private turquoise ocean, shimmering soap letting rainbow colors roll by.
-Lahoon lifted one of the pearls up carefully, holding an inland sea in his cupped hands.
-"At first it seemed incredibly frightening to me," he marveled.
+Rainbow bubbles drifted over their private turquoise ocean.
+Lahoon lifted one of the iridescent pearls up carefully, holding an inland sea in his cupped hands.
+"At first it seemed incredibly frightening to me," he confessed.
 "Like being no one at all.
 An empty shell.
-With no personality, no independence.
-No identity."
+With no personality, no independence, no identity."
 He let the sheltered bay return to the ocean.
-"But then, maybe it is quite wonderful.
-If looked at another way.
+"But then, maybe it is quite wonderful, if looked at another way.
 Because the shinn are full of everything.
 The whole world flows into them, and they can hold it.
 It must be marvelous to be able to feel the entirety of what is present, the sum total of a moment.
 The nature of the universe as it is unfolding at one particular junction of its existence.
 And then another.
 And another.
 Unbelievable.
 It is a form of deep immersion into presence.
 Or, more than immersion, really.
 Embodiment."

 Amalai ran a hand over his waist, his chest.
-Lahoon looked more ocean sprite than ever, his skin shining in teal and cerulean hues beneath the turquoise waters.
+Lahoon looked more ocean sprite than ever, his skin shining in teal and cerulean hues beneath the water.
 Lahoon leaned back, gently pressing against Amalai's body with his back.
 His eyes drifted closed again.
 But his dreamy voice flowed on.
-"So.
-Maybe this is what it is.
-To be a shinn.
+"So maybe this is what it means to be a shinn.
 To be everything, the essence of reality, at any given time.
 To be the full richness of the moment, over and over again."
 He tilted his head to squint up at Amalai, his voice warm and pleading.
 "Will we get to meet a shinn?
 One of these days?"

 Amalai looked down into the face at her shoulder.
 She saw the spark in Lahoon's eye, the dreams and wonders dancing across his soul.
 "You always see beauty, don't you," she whispered.
-"Beauty and connection.
+"Wonder and connection.
 Even where others feel only danger."
 She embraced Lahoon's lips with her own, a tender caress, a token of belonging.
 Her words played against his mouth, rubbing softly over his skin, breathing truth into his ear.
+"I love you."

-"Oh gods," Kortid moaned, sinking back onto his cushion with a sigh of relish and relief.
-"One of these days I will do this just for pleasure.
-I will ask you for a trance of trust, and then simply lie there, for hours and hours, savoring the feeling.
+"Oh gods," Kortid moaned, sinking back onto his cushion with a sigh of relief.
+"One day I will do this just for pleasure.
+I will ask you for a trance of trust, and then simply lie there for hours on end, savoring the feeling.
 Or walk around town, loving everybody."
 He sat up.
 "But not tonight.
 Tonight, I still have things I wish to ask you."

-Verlem was crouched by the edge of the mat, his knee pulled up to his chest, his gaze on Kortid's face.
+Verlem crouched by the edge of the mat, his knee pulled up to his chest, his gaze on Kortid's face.

-Kortid's jaw tightened in a grim line.
-"I wish to know, but may have a hard time posing the question.
+Kortid's jaw tightened.
+"I wish to know, but I may have a hard time posing the question.
 Or hearing the answer."

-The sky lay deep and dark over the castle, weighing the world down with an enormous cloak of heavy clouds.
-But the cloth was old and worn, with ragged tatters falling off and drifting away.
-Through the holes and tears, the light of a dying sun fell in, in fleeting spells of purple.
+The sky hung low over the fortress, weighing the world down with an enormous cloak of clouds.
+But the cloth was old and worn, and ragged tatters fell off and drifted away.
+Through the holes and tears, the light of a dying sun fell in, before even that descended into darkness.

 "May I?"
-Kortid's voice was more cautious now, hesitant.
+Kortid's voice was more cautious now.